 There are many ways to help protect the nature you love with Openlands.
-Whether your teacher that wants to teach outside, a government agency that wants to improve your greenspace, or a tree lover who wants to volunteer in their community, there are opportunities to connect with nature and your community.
+Whether you’re a teacher that wants to teach outside, a government agency that wants to improve your green space or a tree lover who wants to volunteer in their community, there are opportunities to connect with nature where you live.

 Nestled into the north side of Chicago is one of the city’s best natural treasures, North Park Village Nature Center.
 The Nature Center is managed by the Chicago Park District, and thanks to the dedicated work of the volunteer network, this vibrant natural area is home to many different habitats, trails, and educational resources.

 One of the Nature Center’s most popular programs is the annual collection of maple tree sap to produce maple syrup.
 For over 30 years, the Park District has offered the program to residents and volunteers to help them appreciate, care for, and learn about the site’s trees.
 But as these trees have aged, they’ve identified the need to plant new maples to continue this tradition.

 To celebrate the Nature Center’s 40th anniversary, the Chicago Park District asked Openlands to assist with a planting of 40 sugar maples.
 On May 8, our Forestry Team assisted volunteers from North Park Village Nature Center and the Chicago Park District in the tree planting.
 Check out a video from the workday: